-Lisa is committed to making her clients feel safe, heard, and validated in counselling.
+Lisa (she/hers) is committed to making her clients feel safe, heard, and validated in counselling.
 She recognizes the courage it takes to show up and go inward, and strives to honour that vulnerability every session.

 Lisa is Registered Clinical Counsellor with the British Columbia Association of Clinical Counsellors (BCACC).
 She completed a Master of Arts degree in Counselling Psychology at Simon Fraser University.
 Her Master’s dissertation explored social media use (Instagram) in high school students and the relationships it had with their body image and peer relationships.